 A marketing campaign that wants high levels of social media engagement needs to take into account the times in which you post your content.

-Creating informative and relevant content might find itself buried on all social channels if it is pushed out at the wrong time.
+Creating informative and relevant content might find itself buried on all social media platforms if it is pushed out at the wrong time.